 “How do I sign up for a GRE group class?”

-Your seat must be booked on the appointment calendar, and we must receive your deposit before the first class meeting in order to offer you a seat.
+Your seat must be booked on the appointment calendar, and your deposit is due a week before class starts.

 “What if I have to be absent?”